📅 Last Updated: January 30, 2026

 With the swift advancement of technology, blockchain stands out as a pivotal fintech innovation.
 Think of it as a digital diary that records various transactions with precision.
 It empowers people and businesses to exchange digital assets directly, eliminating the need for a central figure or middleman.

-Despite the crash of many cryptocurrencies in the past few years, blockchain is expected to grow by more than tenfold in the next decade.
+Despite the crash of many cryptocurrencies in the past few years, blockchain is expected to grow by more than tenfold in the next decade, supporting applications far beyond cryptocurrency like supply chain startups and healthcare technology.

 17. IoT Is One of the Most Important Advances for Fintech